jiaoshuntian/ivory-operator/docs/content/tutorial/customize-cluster.md

 * a `spec.customTLSSecret`, used to both identify the cluster and encrypt communications; and
 * a `spec.customReplicationTLSSecret`, used for replication authentication.

-To customize the TLS for a Ivory cluster, you will need to create two Secrets in the Namespace of your Ivory cluster.
+To customize the TLS for an Ivory cluster, you will need to create two Secrets in the Namespace of your Ivory cluster.
 One of these Secrets will be the `customTLSSecret` and the other will be the `customReplicationTLSSecret`.
 Both secrets contain a TLS key (`tls.key`), TLS certificate (`tls.crt`) and CA certificate (`ca.crt`) to use.

 Note: If `spec.customTLSSecret` is provided you **must** also provide `spec.customReplicationTLSSecret` and both must contain the same `ca.crt`.